MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Parameters
- [in] *bCancel*
+*bCancel*<br/>
- TRUE to abandon the current resize operation; FALSE to complete the current resize operation.
+[in] TRUE to abandon the current resize operation; FALSE to complete the current resize operation.
 In either case, the framework stops drawing the resize rectangle.

 ##  <a name="synchronizescrollbar"></a>  CMFCTabCtrl::SynchronizeScrollBar
  Draws a horizontal scroll bar on a tab control that displays flat tabs.